theNorstroem/template-furo-app-starter/README.md

 The specs in this demo are pointing to **/api**, so you do not need an api server to see the client.

 ## Starting the server
+To start a static server just type `npm run serve` or `polymer serve`.

+## Starting development
+The files for your project are located in `/src`.
+The starter pack contains some example views (pages).

+## Configuration
+In `/configs` you will find some config files for a usual app.

+- `flowConfig.json` : This ist the configuration for the adaptive "routing".
+- `init.js` : initialize application env, theme, api
+- `styling.js` : In this file you can style the app (setting colors and spacing ,...).
+- `iconset.js` : In this file you can add your icons to the default iconx

 ### Running the tests
 Open `http://127.0.0.1:8000/test/` to run your tests direct in the browser.

+The tests are located in `/test`.
+Like every other folder, you are free to move them, as long you update the dependencies and configs.
 To run the automated test use `npm run test`.
-This will take some time...
+This will take some time... (when you have added your testsuites ;-))

 ```bash
 npm run test